-Changes are already happening in the Great Lakes today, and there is growing concern for the health of the current population.
-Average air temperatures in are contributing to flooding, pollution runoff and infectious diseases that officials say will present increasing challenges to the community.
+Overview: Located on the shores of Lake Superior, Marquette is a thriving city and county facing dramatic environmental changes that will impact the health of local residents.
+A warming climate and variable lake levels are contributing to flooding, pollution runoff and infectious diseases that officials say will present increasing challenges to the community.
 Over the past five years, Marquette officials have worked closely with scientists from federal and state agencies as well as local stakeholders to develop a series of climate and health guidebooks that will allow them to better prepare for the future.